 Which reminds me, this is Paul’s projected plan for the property…

 I laughed out loud when he sent me this.
 If you can't make it out, the red line depicted above is the Dirt Bike Track.
 Yup.
 We’ve struck a compromise though.
 I have claimed the front half of the land to do with as I please.
 The back half is dirt bike territory and any plants that can withstand it, i.e. the additional maple trees.

 Third, we are going to cover up the gravel limestone with a couple feet of fertile topsoil and put in a fenced in veggie garden.
 Why fenced in?
 Well, chickens don’t give a flying poop if those veggies are for you, they will eat them ALL if you let them.
 By having that area around the garden well fenced in, I can let the chickens free range without having to worry about the veggies.
-Granted I will let them in once the veggies are done for the season so they can do their chicken thing and fertilize the garden soil.
+Granted I will let them in once the veggies are done for the season so they can do their chicken thing and fertilize the garden soil (update: learn how we put our chickens to work in the garden).